yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 The definition of `tuples_processed` column is different in YugabyteDB in comparison to PostgreSQL.

-For the `COPY` command in YugabyteDB, an option `ROWS_PER_TRANSACTION` is added which defines the transaction size to be used by the `COPY` command.
+For the COPY command in YugabyteDB, an option `ROWS_PER_TRANSACTION` is added which defines the transaction size to be used by the COPY command.
 For example, if the total tuples to be copied are 5000 and `ROWS_PER_TRANSACTION` is set to 1000, then the database will create 5 transactions and each transaction will insert 1000 rows.
 If there is an error during the execution of the copy command, then some tuples can be persisted based on the already completed transaction.

-Because the `copy` command is divided into multiple transactions, `tuples_processed` tracks the rows for which the transaction has already completed.
+Because the COPY command is divided into multiple transactions, `tuples_processed` tracks the rows for which the transaction has already completed.

 For more information refer to [ROWS_PER_TRANSACTION](../../../api/ysql/the-sql-language/statements/cmd_copy/#rows-per-transaction).